-A new set of road bike wheels is one upgrade you can guarantee will give your ride a lift.
-A set of new hoops can shed weight to help in the hills or improve aerodynamics so you can power along on the flat, hoovering up KOMs without breaking a sweat.
+A new set of road bike wheels is one upgrade you can guarantee will give your ride a new life.
+A set of new hoops can shed weight to help in the hills or improve aerodynamics so you can power along on the flat, vacuuming up KOMs without breaking a sweat.

 There’s a lot to think about when buying a new pair of wheels, so further down the page you’ll find a detailed guide to help you make the right choice.

 With each product is a ‘Buy Now’ or ‘Best Deal’ link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.

 A disc brake wheelset is specifically designed to be slowed via rotors mounted to specially designed hubs.
 Since the rotor is braked by a caliper close to the hub, disc wheels often have a higher spoke count than rim-braked wheels because of the additional and one-sided twisting forces the system generates.